codacy/codacy-rubocop/docs/description/Rails_DuplicateScope.md

-Checks for multiple scopes in a model that have the same `where` clause.
+Checks for multiple scopes in a model that have the same expression.
 This often means you copy/pasted a scope, updated the name, and forgot to change the condition.

 # Examples